tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 Process finished with exit code 0
 ```

 Oh, that is interesting.
-This test suite does not run Upon investigating, it turns out, that `process.exit(0)` is being called during the `runTestSuite(...)` function run.
+This test suite does not run.
+Upon investigating, it turns out, that `process.exit(0)` is being called during the `runTestSuite(...)` function run.
 That is because of the latest feature that we have implemented - "exit with an appropriate exit code (zero for success, and one for failure)."
 We should be able to fix that by providing the process spy in the options of the `runTestSuite` function that we are calling from the inside of the individual tests in the `RunTestSuiteTest` test suite.
 And we ought to alleviate this kind of mistake somehow - we need a mechanism that would alert us if not all tests have been run.
 Maybe something like `verifyAllTestsRun: true` option for the `runTestSuite`.
 For that let's write a test:

 ```javascript
 this.testVerifyAllTestsRun = function () {